tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 # TLS Certificate Types

-In order to reflect the changes in the Recommended column allocation, IANA SHALL update the the TLS Certificate Types registry as follows:
+In order to reflect the changes in the Recommended column allocation, IANA is requested to update the TLS Certificate Types registry as follows:

 - Adjust the registration procedure related to setting the “Recommended” column as follows:

 ~~~
     Setting a value to "Y" or "D" or transitioning the value from
     "Y" or "D" in the "Recommended" column requires
-    IETF Standards Action [RFC8126] or IESG Approval.
+    IETF Standards Action or IESG Approval [RFC8126].
 ~~~

 - Add a reference to this document under the reference heading.